-2367 (Reserved)
+2366 (Reserved)

-2368 Children with Disabilities Enrolled in Independent Schools and in Home Study
+2367 Children with Disabilities Enrolled in Independent Schools and in-Home Study (34 C.F.R. § 300.129)

-2368.1 Children with Disabilities Enrolled by their Parents in Independent Schools and in Home Study
+2367.1 Children with Disabilities Enrolled by their Parents in Independent Schools and in-Home Study (34 C.F.R. § 300.130)

-Independent school children means children who are enrolled by their parents in kindergarten through grade twelve in recognized or approved independent schools, as defined in 16 V.S.A §166, including religious elementary and secondary schools.
+Independent school children means children who are enrolled by their parents in kindergarten through grade twelve in recognized or approved independent schools, as defined in 16 V.S.A § 166, including religious elementary and secondary schools.
 Home study children means children enrolled with the Vermont Agency of Education in a home study program pursuant to 16 V.S.A § 166b.
-For the purposes of this section, home study children shall be deemed the same as children enrolled by their parents in an independent school.
+For the purposes of Rule 2367, home study children shall be deemed the same as children enrolled by their parents in an independent school.